rooch-network/rooch/frameworks/moveos-stdlib/doc/object.md

 ## Function `to_shared`

-Make the Object shared, Any one can get the &mut Object<T> from shared object The shared object also can be removed from the object storage.
+Make the Object shared, Any one can get the &mut Object<T> from shared object Because no one can take out the shared object, so the shared object can not be removed.

 <pre><code><b>public</b> <b>fun</b> <a href="object.md#0x2_object_to_shared">to_shared</a>&lt;T: key&gt;(self: <a href="object.md#0x2_object_Object">object::Object</a>&lt;T&gt;)